CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 [Section 3: Performance Analysis](#part-3) outlines the significant performance improvements over the naive solution.
 It also shows a small improvement by adding an additional overhead step to sort the position and velocity arrays directly, rather than doing an array lookup for each update step.
+The idea behind this improvement is to remove the array lookup time required when running a loop over all the boids in cell for a single kernel instance, and address the position/velocity vectors directly.
-This extra step will be refered to as a coherent array, while the unsorted position/velocity implementation will be called the scattered array.
+This extra step is refered to as a coherent array, while the unsorted position/velocity implementation will be called the scattered array.

 <a name="part3"/>
 ## Section 3: Performance Analysis